Reaver01/Cattleya/README.md

 ##Emoji response
 - Bot will respond to some commands with emoji
 - A 💥 emoji (`:boom:`) will be posted on the chat message that triggers the 3 minute damage cooldown from the monster.

+#Other info

+Shout out to *z64* for all the help he has given me on sequel, and just ruby coding and general!
+This bot would suck and be a complete mess if it wasn't for that guy!